clubdeuce/wp-juicer/README.md

 $feed->the_template_html();
 ```

-All parameters have a default value set, but you can set these to any
+All parameters have a default value set _*except for feed name*_, but
-allowed value.
-For example, one hundred is the default number of posts
+you can set these to any allowed value.
+For example, one hundred is the
-to retrieve.
+default number of posts to retrieve.
 To only retrieve five:

 ```
 $feed = Juicer::get_feed(array('per' => 5));